Transactions

 .

-A locking mode defines the list of allowed transaction actions, as well as the ability to take other locks:
+A locking mode defines the list of allowed transaction actions, as well as the ability to acquire other locks:

 -